samgqroberts/merchant/core/README.md

 The rendering system (`src/components/`) produces screen representations:
 1. Takes current game state as input
 2. Generates screen layouts and UI components
-3. Outputs commands using the `ansi-commands` crate
+3. Outputs commands using the `terminal-commands` crate
 4. Renderers interpret these commands for their target platform

 ### Platform Independence
-By expressing all display operations through `ansi-commands`, the core remains decoupled from specific rendering backends.
+By expressing all display operations through `terminal-commands`, the core remains decoupled from specific rendering backends.
 This allows:
 - Terminal rendering via crossterm (in the `game` crate)
 - Web rendering via HTML/CSS (in the `web` crate)
 - Potential future renderers without core logic changes